yasirshah-analyst/school-data-analysis/Readme.md

 ## 🎯 Problem Definition

 The school is facing several challenges:

 - Students are underperforming in certain subjects
 - No proper tracking of student performance
 - Attendance impact is unclear
 - No ranking system for students
+- No class-level (section-level) grouping for teachers or performance tracking
 - Need for data-driven decision-making

 ---

+## ❓ Business Questions

+1. How many students are currently enrolled in the school?
+2. What marks has each student scored in every subject?
+3. Which subjects have the highest and lowest average performance across students?
+4. Who is the top scorer in each subject?
+5. What is each student's overall academic performance (total marks)?
+6. What is each student's average performance across all subjects?
+7. Which students are excelling — scoring above 80 in any subject?
+8. Which students are at risk — scoring below the passing threshold (40) in any subject?
+9. Which subjects are underperforming school-wide, with an average below 50?
+10. How regularly does each student attend school?
+11. Which students are performing above the overall school average?
+12. Who are the top 5 highest-performing students in the school?
+13. How do all students rank against each other based on total performance?
+14. How does each student rank within each individual subject?
+15. How far above or below the subject average is each student performing?

+---

+## 📂 Data Source

+The dataset for this project was generated using AI to simulate a school management system.
+It contains the following tables:

+- `students`
+- `teachers`
+- `subjects`
+- `exams`
+- `marks`
+- `attendance`

+> Note: This is synthetic data generated for educational and portfolio purposes
+> and does not contain real-world information.

 ## 🗂️ Database Structure